tinalindata/tinalindata.github.io/README.md

 # Personal Website
 ###### Tina Lin &bull; 06/2019

-This is an ongoing project
+This is an ongoing project.
+Life is good!